dnidever/theborg/docs/index.rst

 Introduction
 ============
-|theborg| is a package up helpful routines for training	artificial neural networks.
+|theborg| is a package of helpful routines for training artificial neural networks for various purposes.

 .. toctree::